ShamylZakariya/KesslerSyndrome/NOTES.md

 ## TODO

+- Namespace cleanup
+    - look for instances of ci:: & using namespace ci.
+- Do I still need Scenario::clear????
+- ScreenComposite fugliness
+    - Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. ci::gl::ScopedBlend supports it.

 ## Thoughts

 - TargetTrackingViewportControlComponent is... way obsolete at this point.
 But it has good ideas!
-- Do I still need Scenario::clear????
-- ScreenComposite fugliness
-    - Look into glBlendFuncSeparate - it allows separate SRC/DST factors for RGB vs ALPHA. ci::gl::ScopedBlend supports it.

 ## BUGS PRIORITY HIGH
 - observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume. might be a lot faster than my approach, since chipmunk is pretty optimized.